 We supply throughout the UK and Ireland as well as across Europe and the Middle East and can offer supply only solutions to a fully managed turnkey service if preferred by the client.

 We’re asked this question a lot and it gives us the chance to talk about our history dating back over 230 years!

-The Helmsman brand and company “DNA” can be traced back to the Bristol Docks around 1790 when they manufactured wooden parts for ships.
+The Helmsman brand and company originates from Bristol Docks around 1790 when it was a manufacturer of wooden parts for ships.
 By 1875, William Byron Bawn had established a workshop in the West India Dock in London known as the Byron Tank Works.
-Here they specialised in making galvanised iron tanks and cisterns for bulk liquid storage.
+Here it specialised in making galvanised iron tanks and cisterns for bulk liquid storage.

-Here they concentrated on manufacturing lockers for schools, industry and sports venues.
-In 2008 the company was taken over by Sperrin Metal Products Ltd and friendly de-merged in 2014 to become Helmsman Storage Solutions Ltd.
+In 2008, the company was taken over by a metal company, but friendly demerged in 2014 to form Helmsman Storage Solutions Ltd.

-The wooden sailor figure was carved from oak in around 1910, and stood for many years on the roof of the factory in the West India Dock.
-A modern fibre glass replica was made in the late 1980’s and is fixed to the front of the Helmsman offices.
-The wooden original is an exhibit in the Museum of London Docklands.
-A modernised sailor image has been the Helmsman logo since the early 2000’s.
+Visitors to our offices cannot fail to notice the wooden sailor figure standing aloft our entrance.
+The original, carved from oak in around 1910, stood for many years on the roof of the factory in the West India Dock and is on loan to the Museum of London in the heart of the Docklands.
+This modern fibreglass replica was made in the late 1980s and serves as a reminder of the company’s heritage.
+Consequently, a modernised sailor image has been the Helmsman logo since the early 2000s.